openwisp/openwisp-docs/tutorials/mesh.rst

 Enable the Mesh Template on the Devices
 ---------------------------------------

-Now is time to apply this template to the devices that we want to make part of the mesh.
+Now is time to apply this *mesh template* to the nodes that we want to make part of the mesh.

 Click on "devices" in the navigation menu, click on the device you want to assign the mesh template to, then go to the "Configuration" tab, select